i4Ds/SDOBenchmark/docs/01_dataset.rst

   or an earth eclipse is visible on the target image.
 The checks used should be verified and it has to be checked if a more reliable method exists.
 - Ability to choose balances?
+- Flare prediction range is cut JUST before another higher peak happens.
+This doesn't make sense because the flux is still higher right before the peak than the peak we try to predict.

 Implementation
 --------------